 Understanding and Teaching Verbal Behavior

-B.F.
-Skinner’s Verbal Behavioral model is explained and ideas on how to implement these concepts with children with receptive and expressive language deficits are presented.
+The BF Skinner Verbal Behavior Model is explained with ideas on how to put these concepts into practice with children with expressive and receptive language deficits.